 Living with illness requires developing your capacity to be resilient in the face of ongoing and persistent challenges.
 And here’s the good news.
 You can develop resilience through many paths.
 One sure place to start is by thinking strategically.

 Here are some steps you can take to adopt a strategic plan that allows you to be more successful in working at home while living with a chronic illness:

-1. Create your guiding vision, your north star.
 Start with a clear description of what you want your work life to look like.
 Describe how you would seem if you were a “fly on the wall” watching you at work.
-What are the components (e.g., working solo/on a team), where does it occur (e.g.,in an office/on your deck), how much time does it take (e.g., 20 or 60/hr work week, 1 or 10 weeks vacation), what is the basic job function, etc.
+What are the components (e.g., working solo/on a team), where does it occur (e.g., in an office/on your deck), how much time does it take (e.g., 20 or 60/hour work week, 2 or 10 weeks vacation), what is the basic job function, and so on.

-3. On a daily basis, create 3 things that build your business.
-These should be simple to do’s that you can do (e.g., email former client, edit a blog post, post bills).
+These should be simple to do’s that you can do (e.g., email a former client, edit a blog post, or post bills).
 This list lets you know that you can get things done, be productive, even on a “bad”symptom day.
 And it keeps you focused on the days that feel great.